beetcb/repll/README.md

   - callback `Function`: take in all of the user input

-  This callback gets called when user press <ctrl-s>, this is where the program should end
+  This callback gets called when user press <ctrl-d>, this is where the program should end

 ### Related projects